List of Torchwood characters: Johnson

 Johnson, portrayed by Liz May Brice, is the leader of a team of enforcers for the Government, assigned by John Frobisher to the job of dealing with Torchwood at the start of the 456 crisis.
 Ruthless and efficient, she has little time for social niceties and is determined to see her job done efficiently and successfully.
 After killing Jack by shooting him in the back, knowing he would resurrect, she uses a laser cutter to plant a bomb inside his stomach.
 She has no qualms about killing Dr Rupesh Patanjali, after refusing him a change of identity.
 Johnson detonates the bomb inside Jack, initiating the destruction of the Torchwood Hub.
 She later tracks down a fugitive Gwen; but Gwen shoots down her tyres and escapes.
-After Johnson's team uncovers several parts of Jack's severed body, she realises his body is still able to heal and detains him in a concrete-filled cell.
+After Johnson's team uncovers several parts of Jack's severed body, she realizes his body is still able to heal and detains him in a concrete-filled cell.
 After Gwen and Ianto break Jack out of his concrete cell she detains Alice and Steven Carter as insurance against Harkness going public with information on the 456.
 When the location of the regrouped Torchwood team is discovered by Johnson's team she moves in to confront them.
 However, when Gwen shows her recordings of government treachery, she backs down.
 In the final episode she questions her allegiance to the state in wake of its betrayal and at the prompting of Alice Carter, releases Jack Harkness from custody to fight the aliens.
 With the help of Johnson and Dekker, Jack is able to devise a way to defeat the 456, but it requires the sacrifice of his grandson.
 Despite her cold and callous nature, Johnson is genuinely horrified by Steven's brutal death.